Do you know these popular and exotic edible flowers?

-There is no doubt, the possibilities to add fantastic flavors with a flower is almost infinity, but it is important to tell you that, to consume a flower, it must have special treatment so that it is free of pesticides or chemicals that can alter its natural characteristics.
-Now, we want to share with you a peculiar list with the most popular and exotic ones.
+There is no doubt, the possibility to add fantastic flavors with a flower is almost infinity, but it is important to tell you that, to consume a flower, it must have special treatment so that it is free of pesticides or chemicals that can alter its natural characteristics.
+Now, we want to share with you a peculiar list of the most popular and exotic ones.

 It is an ingredient that appears in many Italian and Mexican recipes.
 On the European side, it is more common to find them in fresh salads with citrus vinaigrette or fried accompanied by some cheese.
 In the case of Mexico, it is very popular to find quesadillas or soup with this flower, since its light and sweet flavor complements salty dishes.

-Although it is native from Africa, it is a very common flower in Mexico, since it has a bitter flavor that compliments well different drinks and dishes.
+Although it is native to Africa, it is a very common flower in Mexico, since it has a bitter flavor that compliments well different drinks and dishes.
 The most popular way to consume it is the famous hibiscus water, but also we can find it in contemporary gastronomy such as vinaigrettes or jams.
-It is a healthy snack too, you just have to hydrate it to intensify the flavor, then dehydrating it and add lime juice and chili powder.
+It is a healthy snack too, you just have to hydrate it to intensify the flavor, then dehydrate it, and add lime juice and chili powder.

 This tropical flower grows on a native Mexican plant, but we can also find it from Ecuador and Peru to Brazil.
 Especially in the Mayan era, it was used as a natural remedy to heal scars, but nowadays, as a tradition, it is added to drinks such as bupu to give the characteristic texture to its foam, or in some chocolates, since its bitterness balances any sweetness.